MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-information-retrieval-content.md

 The following are some key decisions you must make for the [vector search configuration](/azure/search/vector-search-how-to-create-index#add-a-vector-search-configuration) that are applied to vector fields:

 * **[Vector search algorithm](/azure/search/vector-search-ranking)** - The algorithm used to search for relative matches.
-Azure AI Search has a brute-force algorithm option that scans the entire vector space called exhaustive KNN, and a more performant algorithm option that performs an [approximate nearest neighbor (ANN)](/azure/search/vector-search-overview#approximate-nearest-neighbors) search called Hierarchical Navigable Small World (ANSW).
+Azure AI Search has a brute-force algorithm option that scans the entire vector space called exhaustive KNN, and a more performant algorithm option that performs an [approximate nearest neighbor (ANN)](/azure/search/vector-search-overview#approximate-nearest-neighbors) search called Hierarchical Navigable Small World (HNSW).
 * **[metric](/azure/search/vector-search-ranking#similarity-metrics-used-to-measure-nearness)** - This configuration is the similarity metric used to calculate nearness by the algorithm.
 The options in Azure AI Search are cosine, dotProduct, and Euclidean.
 If you're using Azure OpenAI embedding models, choose `cosine`.
 * **efConstruction** - Parameter used during Hierarchical Navigable Small Worlds (HNSW) index construction that sets the number of nearest neighbors that are connected to a vector during indexing.
 A larger efConstruction value results in a better-quality index than a smaller number.
 The tradeoff is that a larger value requires more time, storage, and compute. efConstruction should be higher for a large number of chunks and lower for a low number of chunks.
 Determining the optimal value requires experimentation with your data and expected queries.
 * **efSearch** - Parameter that is used at query time to set the number of nearest neighbors (that is, similar chunks) used during search.